zhanba/vue-tslint/readme.md

 # vue-tslint

-cli tool to lint and fix error in .vue file, which can't be done with tslint now.
+A cli tool that lint your Vue SFC files with TSLint

 ## install